 Instead, solved by just skipping the lock when running "update priority" from the test case.

-#12 Updated by Lucas Di Pentima about 2 months ago
+#12 Updated by Lucas Di Pentima almost 3 years ago

 I tried to make